 Technology plays an essential role in the Performance Partnerships® framework.

-You and your partners could have a mutually beneficial, transparent partnership that’s based on trust and respect and be completely aligned with a cost per action compensation structure.
 However, if the technology isn’t in place, managing, scaling, tracking and measuring the performance of these partnerships in an efficient way is virtually impossible.
 At the very least, it would be mind-numbingly manual, time-consuming and unproductive.

-Fortunately, there are multiple technology platform options available to those who want to make performance partnerships part of their marketing and business development endeavors.
+Fortunately, there are technology platform options available to those who want to make performance partnerships part of their marketing and business development endeavors.

 SOFTWARE AS A SERVICE (SaaS) PLATFORMS

 SaaS platforms are not “networks” in the traditional sense as they do not provide traditional affiliate program management services.
 Their focus is on offering high-value technology for an affiliate program to run on and offering white-labeled affiliate network technology to manage “direct” affiliate relationships for brands.
-SaaS platforms also have the ability to create custom technology solutions for their clients.

-If a company does not have the resources or expertise to manage their performance partner program in-house and chooses a program management agency (e.g. Acceleration Partners) to handle the day-to-day management of it, the SaaS provider will work closely with that agency to ensure all affiliate performance is being properly tracked, measured and compensated.
+If a company does not have the resources or expertise to manage their performance-based partner program in-house and chooses a program management agency (e.g. Acceleration Partners) to handle the day-to-day management of it, the SaaS provider will work closely with that agency to ensure all affiliate performance is being properly tracked, measured and compensated.